 The new one-year programme to support a healthier lifestyle, weight loss, and remission of Type 2 diabetes.
-Refer a patient and your practice will receive an £11.50 national incentive payment.

 What is it?

 - A free programme designed to help participants reduce their diabetes medications, lose weight, improve their health, and potentially put their type 2 diabetes into remission.
-Participants will be offered low calorie, total diet replacement products (typically soups, shakes and porridges) totalling 800‑900 kilocalories per day, to replace all normal meals for 12 weeks.
+Participants will be offered low calorie, total diet replacement products (typically soups, shakes and porridges) totaling 800‑900 kilocalories per day, to replace all normal meals for 12 weeks.

 - Participants will receive support and monitoring for 12 months, including help to re‑introduce food after the initial 12‑week period.
 We understand that everyone has their own preferences, and we provide two options for accessing the service.
 This will be either;